 Miami-Dade County Public Schools serve the downtown area.
-Elementary schools are Downtown Miami Charter School, Southside Elementary School, Miami Children’s Museum School, and Bridgepoint Academy of Greater Miami (Charter).
+Elementary schools are Downtown Miami Charter School, Southside Elementary School, Miami Children’s Museum School, and BridgePrep Academy of Greater Miami (Charter).

-High schools are Law Enforcement Officers’ Memorial High School and New World School of the Arts.
+High schools include Law Enforcement Officers’ Memorial High School and New World School of the Arts.

 Students are zoned based on the neighborhood they live in.
 The zones are split into Brickelle, CBD, and Arts & Entertainment District/Edgewater.

-Metrorail has three stops in downtown while Metromover train systems run three lines.
+Metrorail has several stops in the downtown area while Metromover train systems run three lines.
 Metrobus is also a popular mode of transportation.
 Many residents take public transportation, ride a bike, or walk to get around, instead of driving their own vehicles.
 Taxi rides are also the preferred mode of transportation of those going to South Beach, Design District, or Coconut Grove.

 Parks, Recreational Activities, and Attractions

-There are three large parks in the downtown: Bayfront Park, Museum park, and Pace Park.
+There are three large parks in the downtown: Bayfront Park, Maurice A. Ferre Park (formerly Museum park), and Pace Park.
 Residents are always close to conveniences such as shopping, dining, and live entertainment.

 Museums and historic sites that are must-visits include Perez Art Museum Miami, Miami Circle, Miami Science Museum, and Historical Museum of Southern Florida.
 There are also theaters, performance arts centers, bookstores, sports facilities, and libraries within the downtown area.

 In the central area, residents can find Miami Heat and American Airlines Arena.
-Bicentennial and Bayfront parks are at Biscayne Boulevard, where live music events take place, such as the Ultra Music Festival.
+Maurice A. Ferre Parkand Bayfront parks are at Biscayne Boulevard, where live music events take place, such as the Ultra Music Festival.
 Arsht Center for the Performing Arts hosts national music, ballet, opera, and theater tours.